-Cultural Safaris in Uganda - Kasubi Tombs
+Cultural and Comunity Safaris in Uganda

 Cultural and Comunity Safaris in Uganda – A Journey into Tradition and Unity

-Cultural and Comunity Safaris in Uganda; Besides being rich in biodiversity, Uganda is blessed with fascinating cultures in each respective region of the country.
-A cultural safari to the pearl of Africa will blow your mind as you discover the ultimate hidden stories behind the several beliefs and cultural practices in the country.
+Cultural and Comunity Safaris in Uganda; Besides being rich in biodiversity, Uganda is blessed with fascinating cultures in each respective region of the country; A cultural safari to the pearl of Africa will blow your mind as you discover the ultimate hidden stories behind the several beliefs and cultural practices in the country.

 The diverse ethnic groups in the country make it one of the top places to visit for a cultural safari.
 Uganda is home to over 50 tribes, each on its own make Uganda a true wonder for many travelers.
 The different tribes in Uganda speak different languages however the three distinct linguistic groups are the central Sudanese people, Nilotic, and the Bantu people.

-What to Expect on a Cultural and Community Safari in Uganda
+What to Expect on a Cultural and Community Safari in Uganda.

 A traveler on a Cultural and Community Safaari/Tour in Uganda should expect quite a number of experiences and encouters and some of these are detailed below.